State of Wisconsin |

 See Section 15.4.25 Certain Payment Types Related to the COVID-19 Pandemic for countable types of pandemic-related unemployment compensation benefits.

-The treatment of cash and in-kind items received in conjunction with medical and social services depends on whether they are provided by a governmental or nongovernmental organization.
+The treatment of cash and in-kind items received in conjunction with medical and social services depends on whether it is provided by a governmental or nongovernmental organization.

 To be considered governmental, the program must be authorized by federal, state, or local law, statute, or ordinance to provide medical or social services.
-An example of a governmental medical and social services program is a managed care organization for Medicaid for dual eligible special needs plans (D-SNPs).
+This includes entities that are under contract with a federal, state, or local government to provide services.
+For example, a managed care organization for Medicaid for dual eligible special needs plans (D-SNPs).

-For cash and in-kind items provided by a nongovernmental medical or social services organization, disregard the following:
+Disregard cash provided by a nongovernmental medical or social services organization if either of the following conditions is met.

 Federal income tax refunds (including refundable tax credits) and advance payments of any tax credits, including the Earned Income Tax Credit and the Child Tax Credit, are totally disregarded as income.